TomEstelrich/RWiOSBootcamp/Readme.md

 ### *Capstone: Space Xploration*
 For my Capstone project I focused on the **Space X company**.
 Space Xploration is currently divided in missions and sections.
 However, at launch it will have a **Statistics tab in addition to a new home screen widget.**

-Despite the fact of being a one week project, it was a lot of fun to build my first fully operational app in SwiftUI. **As soon iOS14 is released it will be available on the App Store, so stay tunned! 😂**
+Despite the fact of being a one week project, it was a lot of fun to build my first fully operational app in SwiftUI. **As soon iOS14 is released it will be available on the App Store, so stay tuned! 😂**

 <p align="left">
 	<img src="./Assets/AppStoreBadge.png" width="125"/>